- Choose a cold morning or evening to help keep cooker temperature low.

 First of all, you picked a cool morning or evening to make cold smoked cheese, didn’t you?
 You’re better off with the weather working for you than against you.

 Fill the water pan with ice cubes to help keep the cooker temperature down during the cold smoking process.

 Let’s Smoke Some Cheese!

-With the pellet tube producing smoke and with the water pan filled with ice, place the cheese-loaded wire rack on the top cooking grate.
+With the pellet tube producing smoke and the water pan filled with ice, place the cheese-loaded wire rack on the top cooking grate.
 Fully open the lid vent and all of the bottom vents during smoking.